singularitti/NumerovShooting.jl/docs/src/man/troubleshooting.md

 Depth = 2
 ```

-This page collects some possible errors you may encounter along with tips on how to fix them.
+This page lists possible errors you may encounter and provides tips on how to fix them.
-If you have some questions about how to use this code, you are welcome to
+If you have any questions about how to use this code, feel free to
 [discuss with us](https://github.com/singularitti/NumerovShooting.jl/discussions).

 If you have additional tips, please either